devendermishra/command-pattern-demo/command.md

 ##Example
 Example given here is inspired from menu-based application for managing resources (which is refered as instance here) on a cloud.
 This application presents a menu to perform different operations on instances.
 This is a demo application and it misses the real-world details.
 Those details can be handled by extending `Command` class with real-world implementation and off-course modifying `InstanceManager` class.

-It is accessible at [[https://github.com/devendermishra/command-pattern-demo]].
+It is accessible at https://github.com/devendermishra/command-pattern-demo.
 Please read `ReadMe.md` on how to use.
 Please see and give your feedback on it.
+This repo also contains StarUML files for design and sequence.

 In this application, command pattern tries to solve the following problem: